-- 5.1 The Council demonstrated compliance with its statutory obligations under RIPA to the satisfaction of the Surveillance Commissioner at the last inspection in January 2022, and continues to review and update its policy as required and provide training. - 5.2 This report to Members complies with the Code of Practice requirement that Members should be updated annually on RIPA activity and endorse the policy, including any changes to it, for the coming year.
+- 5.1 The Council demonstrated compliance with its statutory obligations under RIPA to the satisfaction of the Surveillance Commissioner at the recent inspection in April 2025, and continues to review and update its policy as required and provide training. - 5.2 This report to Members complies with the Code of Practice requirement that Members should be updated annually on RIPA activity and endorse the policy, including any changes to it, for the coming year.